Consentua/blog/_posts/2018-05-11-Consentua-Roadmap.md

 comments: true
 ---

-## Now on Trello
+## Consentua Roadmap now on Trello

-Taking a leaf out of some [other's books](https://trello.com/b/bnAC4rtd/pixelme-roadmap) (thank you Pixelme!) and in the interests of transparency the Consentua team is pleased to release in public the [Consentua Roadmap](https://trello.com/b/AktQXrOh/consentua-roadmap).
+The Consentua team is pleased to publish the [Consentua Roadmap](https://trello.com/b/AktQXrOh/consentua-roadmap).

-We wanted to improve customer trust in our brand by publishing upcoming developments.
+We wanted to improve customer trust in our brand by sharing upcoming developments.
 Our brand ethos is always to be as open and transparent as possible.

-We invite comments and votes for promoting changes on the existing cards.
-As well sugestons for new functions and  enhancements that we can add to Consentua over time.
+We invite suggestions, comments and votes for promoting changes on the existing cards.
+As well as suggestions for new functions and enhancements that you need to make Consentua the best tool for your needs.

 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2018-05-11-Consentua-Roadmap/Consnetua-trellroadmap.PNG" alt="img center">

 ## How it works

-The cards have been allocated a target build.
-We give the builds obscure mammal names so we know which release we are working on.
+Each release of Consentua is based on a 'build'.
+We give the build an obscure mammal names so we know which release we are working on.

+Candidate improvements, including those from your suggestions, are added to cards that have been allocated a target build.

-So far we have outlined plans for the next two releases.
-These are Capybara and Dugong, which have a specific focus in each release.
-For Capybara the focus is all about the "Purposes'.
-For Dugong the focus is on the Consent Receipt.
+We have outlined plans our next release, Dugong.
+The focus for Dugong is the Consent Receipt.
 However, plans are always subject to change especially when driven by customer demands.

 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2018-05-11-Consentua-Roadmap/DugongCapybaraTrello.JPG" alt="img center">